cogitools/hapi/README.md

 Fork of `gridonic/hapi` PHP Wrapper Library for the Harvest API.
 Adds the use of oAuth Tokens.

-Caution - Deprication Coming - January 1st, 2019
+Caution - Deprecation Coming - January 1st, 2019
 -----
 Please be aware, this implementation appears to be version 1 of Harvest's API.
-Harvest has depricated it.
+Harvest has deprecated it.
 We will have to update it to version 2 in the near future.
 API documentation is avaible for
 [Version 1](https://help.getharvest.com/api-v1/) and